iifl-logo

 DISCLOSURE OF ACCOUNTING TREATMENT

-The Financial Statements have been prepared in accordance with Indian Accounting Standards (Ind AS) and Companies (Indian Accounting Standards) Rules, 2015 notified under Section 133 and other relevant provisions of the Act.
-Further, the Financial Statements have been prepared on a going concern basis under the historical cost convention on an accrual basis.
+The Companys Financial Statements have been prepared strictly in accordance with the Indian Accounting Standards (Ind AS) as notified under Section 133 of the Companies Act, 2013, read with the Companies (Indian Accounting Standards) Rules, 2015, and all other applicable provisions of the Act.
+The Financial Statements reflect a true and fair view, and have been drawn up on a going concern basis, following the historical cost convention and the accrual method of accounting.

 Knowledge Center